montrazi/SSFP_simulation/README.md

-# What is Steady-State Free Precession?
+## What is Steady-State Free Precession?

+fsdfsdfsdfs